Implicit Event-RGBD Neural SLAM

 \section{Conclusion and Limitation}

 This paper first integrates the event stream into the implicit neural SLAM framework to overcome challenges in scenes with motion blur and lighting variation.
 A differentiable CRF rendering technique that maps the unified representation to color and luminance is proposed to address the significant distinction between event and RGB.
 An event temporal aggregating optimization strategy that capitalizes the consecutive difference constraints of events is presented to enhance the optimization.
-We construct \textbf{DEV-Indoors} and \textbf{DEV-Reals} datasets to evaluate the effectiveness and robustness of \ours under various environments.
+We construct \textbf{DEV-Indoors} and \textbf{DEV-Reals} datasets to evaluate the effectiveness of \ours under various environments.
 However, \ours relies on depth input, which might be unavailable in some scenarios.
-Besides, \ours focuses on indoor scenes and does not consider outdoor open scenarios.
-In future work, we aim to extend \ours to large-scale outdoor environments and enhance its generalization capability.
+Besides, \ours focuses on indoor scenes and might face challenges in boundless long trajectories.
+In future work, we aim to extend it to large-scale outdoor environments and enhance the generalization capability.